- Startup Readiness: 5 Questions to Assess Whether You’re Prepared - March 22, 2010

 So you’ve done your homework, and you’re ready to make it happen.
 Have you thought about exit strategies?
 The what if’s?
 We all like to focus on the best case scenario; it’s what gets us to take the chance in the first place.
 We do, however, need to focus on the other part of the equation.
 What if this business doesn’t take off?
 What if you go 6-12 months with no income?
 How will this impact your family?
 Can you still pay your bills?
 Can you find another way to make money?

 Lastly, there are many people (family, friends, and neighbors) who will no doubt tell you all the reasons not to make such a bold move.
 Be careful who you get your advice from.
 The best advice I received when starting my business was from someone who actually started a business and succeeded.
-While your friends and family will try to be helpful, their advice is not nearly as valuable as the advice you can get from those who have been in the trenches and know first hand what it takes to make your dream a reality.
+While your friends and family will try to be helpful, their advice is not nearly as valuable as the advice you can get from those who have been in the trenches and know first hand what it takes to prepare for startup readiness and make your dream a reality.